Saice/864-System/index.md

-Welcome to the 864 System, an open-source tabletop role-playing system!
+Welcome to Ascension Glitch a 864 System Setting.